UFC 245: Usman vs. Covington | Event Profile, Full Results & Legacy

 Bonuses & Awards

-🏅 Fight of the Night ($50,000 each): Usman and Covington for the sustained 5-round WW championship war.
+🏅 Fight of the Night ($50,000 each): Kamaru Usman and Colby Covington, for the sustained 5-round WW championship war.

 Records & Milestones

-Volkanovski’s championship win marked the end of Holloway’s FW reign and the beginning of the most dominant era in FW history.
-Three title fights on one card is one of the rarest and most valued formats in UFC event history.
-Jose Aldo’s bantamweight debut win over Marlon Moraes was a remarkable achievement for a former FW champion reinventing himself at BW.
-Petr Yan’s finish of Urijah Faber was Faber’s farewell to the UFC after a 17-year career.
-Geoff Neal’s R1 destruction of Belal Muhammad flagged him as a future WW contender.
+Volkanovski's championship win marked the end of Holloway's FW reign and the beginning of the most dominant era in FW history.
+Three title fights on one card is one of the rarest formats in UFC event history.
+Moraes's split decision win over Aldo was a remarkable result for a former FW champion reinventing himself at BW.
+Petr Yan's finish of Urijah Faber was Faber's farewell to the UFC after a 17-year career.
+Geoff Neal's R1 destruction of Mike Perry flagged him as a future WW contender.

 Legacy & Impact

-UFC 245 was the perfect year-end statement for 2019 — a year that delivered more stacked cards, more championship drama, and more historic moments than almost any in UFC history.
+UFC 245 was the perfect year-end statement for 2019.
 The WW main event produced one of the best five-round fights of the year.
-The FW result launched a title era that would define the division for years, even as its legitimacy was debated.
-The BMF belt, the stadium in Melbourne, Khabib’s return in Abu Dhabi, Miocic’s body-shot masterpiece, Adesanya’s unification — UFC 245 closed a year where the sport had rarely felt more alive.
+The FW result launched a title era that would define the division for years.
+Three title fights on one card at T-Mobile Arena confirmed the UFC's ability to deliver blockbuster year-end events.
 For the full 2019 picture, the series from UFC 234 through 245 covers it all.

 Frequently Asked Questions